Overcoming Shame: Letting God Heal You And Set You Free With His Love

 Finally, Brad gave Jane an ultimatum.
 He wanted in her life, or he was ready to walk away.
 To his surprise, his girlfriend started seeing a Christian counselor to work through her issues, and eventually, she invited him to one of the sessions.

-Understanding Shame and Why You Feel It
+Understanding Shame And Why You Feel It

 Shame is a complex emotion to express.
 You may experience it as a feeling of not being good enough, a worry that there’s something wrong with you, or an overwhelming feeling that you’re bad, dirty, or inferior.